-September 2023
+September 2024

-This policy should be read in conjunction with the "Safeguarding Definitions, Vulnerabilities and Procedures" document which can be accessed using the link heres/.
+It should be read in conjunction with the "Safeguarding Definitions, Vulnerabilities and Procedures" document which can be accessed using the link here.

-This document is based on guidance from KCSIE 2023 and Working Together to Safeguard Children 2018.
+This document is based on guidance from KCSIE 2024 and Working Together to Safeguard Children 2023.
 KCSIE highlights the importance of frontline staff in developing the school's policy.
 As part of the review process, we recommend that those who are working with your children have a say in the development of your policy and that this can be evidenced.